About The Song

 Play, Guitar Play isn’t a song about grand gestures or dramatic declarations.
 It’s about the quiet strength found in the simple act of creation.
 It’s a testament to the power of music to mend a broken spirit, to keep the memories alive, and to offer a sliver of light even in the darkest of times.

-Read more: Conway Twitty - Your Love Had Taken Me That High
+Read more: Conway Twitty - The Games That Daddies Play

 So, sit back, close your eyes, and let Twitty’s voice and the gentle strumming of the guitar wash over you.
 You might just find yourself transported to that dusty road, feeling the sting of loss, but also the quiet hope that resonates within the simple plea: Play, Guitar Play.